Rytchet/career-hackathon/readme.md

 # career-hackathon

-This is the code our team, JoinCyberSoc, wrote for the Computer Science Society Hackathon, in the "Ignite Your Future" event.
+This is the code our team, JoinCyberSoc, wrote for the University of Liverpool Computer Science Society Hackathon, in the "Ignite Your Future" event.
 (Feb 9, 2019)

 It's a system that allows students to earn points (C-Bucks) by completing tasks or going to events, which they could later spend on rewards.